emdete/Qubes-blogs/README.md

 Invite
 ------

-So everone undertaking his first steps with Qubes is invited to participate in this collection of structured and well groomed information.
+So everone undertaking her first steps with Qubes is invited to participate in this collection of structured and well groomed information.

 Rules
 -----